New Year’s Eve was the perfect date for Anne & Somerset to host their colorful outdoor wedding amongst the beautiful forest floor in Uki, Australia.

 Our guests started cheering as each of us walked down the perfect aisle – it helped settle Anne’s nerves but also set the tone for a relaxed, happy day.
 Anthea, our celebrant, had worked very closely with us on the script, so it captured us exactly – a bit smooshy and a lot of humor.
 We wrote our vows – seven each – three funny, three serious, and then the last was a joint one: ‘I promise that nothing will ever be too hard for us to conquer together.’

 After the ceremony, there were some group photos, and then we all headed up to the kitchen garden for drinks and canapes.
-The food at Mavis’s is fantastic – one of our selections was fresh oysters, which were perfect in the blazing sun.
-After about an hour of chatting, we scooted up the massive hill for photos with Nic (and a bottle of champagne).
+The food at Mavis’s is fantastic – one of our selections was fresh oysters, perfect in the blazing sun.
+After about an hour of chatting, we hurried up the massive hill for photos with Nic (and a bottle of champagne).
 We know everyone says this, but we HATE having our picture taken, and Nic made it so easy.
 She captured our emotions and personalities perfectly.
 She was entertaining to hang out with, and she got the best out of us.
-She also knew when to give us some moments to be by ourselves in the busy-ness of the day.
+And, she also knew when to give us some moments to be by ourselves in the busy-ness of the day.

 The only speeches were given by the two of us.
 We’re entirely ‘self-sufficient’ as a couple and didn’t feel like anyone else could speak on our behalf.
 (Also, f**k the patriarchy and tradition.)
 The speeches were pretty short but said a lot – it was essential for us to thank people who played a part in the day and our friends who are a massive part of our lives.
-Mostly though, it was also an opportunity to talk about what we love about each other and how we feel for the future.
+It was an opportunity to talk about what we love about each other and how we feel for the future.
 Thrilled to point out that there wasn’t a dry eye in the house!

 When we arrived, some of our friends had already made the bloody marys, and others had already cooked all the food – the most beautiful people indeed surround us.
-It was a really lovely couple of hours, spending more time with our favorite people but also seeing people chatting with others they had met over the last few days.
+It was a really lovely couple of hours, spending more time with our favorite people and seeing people chatting with others they had met over the last few days.
 It also allowed us to prolong the ‘wedding-y feeling,’ which was such a treat!

-Best parts of the day were: spontaneously breaking into (nerdy) dance every time Nic came near us with a camera; taking a bottle of champagne up the hill with us for photos; how delicious the food was; saying ‘my wife’ repeatedly at every given opportunity (that bit still hasn’t changed); how happy everyone looked throughout the whole day; being completed doused in confetti… we had too much confetti and too little space!; most of all, having our closest people celebrating our love, given our initial plan was to elope.
+The best parts of the day were: spontaneously breaking into (nerdy) dance every time Nic came near us with a camera; taking a bottle of champagne up the hill with us for photos; how delicious the food was; saying ‘my wife’ repeatedly at every given opportunity (that bit still hasn’t changed); how happy everyone looked throughout the whole day; being completed doused in confetti… we had too much confetti and too little space!; most of all, having our closest people celebrating our love, given our initial plan was to elope.
 Also, our flowers were just gorgeous.
 I (Somerset) got a bit teary about having to leave them behind!

 What are your favorite moments?